 Admission is competitive; please apply as soon as possible.
 We evaluation and notify students on a rolling basis.
 Before starting an application, please make sure you have all the materials needed by referencing our Application Checklist.

-If you are applying for financial aid from PiB, your complete application must be received by Sunday, January 15, 2017.
+If you are applying for financial aid from PiB, your complete application must be received before midnight of January 15, 2020.
 Financial aid is limited, and you must submit proof that you've applied to your home university and other sources for aid to qualify for PiB aid.
-If not, the due date for all applications is Tuesday, January 31, 2017.
+If not, the due date for all applications is before midnight of January 31, 2020.
 All applications are considered on a rolling basis.
 In past years, early applicants have had higher acceptance rates than later ones, because spaces in the program tend to fill up quickly.
 Late applications will only be considered on a space-available basis.

 In an effort to allow you to make a fully-informed decision, if you were to be admitted to PiB and are also applying for financial aid from PiB, notification of admissions will include your aid award.
 Therefore, after admissions has been decided, your application is subject to financial aid evaluation, which may delay your notification date.